 If the great outdoors is your ideal destination, the world is full of opportunities for your next vacation or weekend activity.
 But while your hobbies may be cheap compared to luxury hotels and shopping trips, you still have to pay for outdoor gear, gas and more.

 Certain credit cards can help you fund your outdoor adventures and make them more affordable.
-Here are six credit cards for the nature-lover.
+Here are five credit cards for the nature-lover.

 1. Cabela’s Club Visa Classic

 Rewards: 2% points back on Cabela’s purchases and at participating Cenex convenience store locations, 1% points back on everything else